KremzeeqOrg/fruit-project-api-scraper/README.md

 <details>

-- This repo is constructed, so minimal configuration for envieonment variables resides within app code.
+- This repo is constructed, so minimal configuration for environment variables resides within app code.
+However, note that this need is balanced for the need of a degree of validation for information which is processed by the application.

 - In the config file for api_mapping [here](./src/config/api_mapping.py), target apis are listed under `api_groups`.
 You can see that `api-groups` are mapped to scraping rules.
 Basically, the `default` app behaviour is to scrape from a single endpoint to fetch all records.
 - However, that might not be possible for all endpoints.
 If the scraping rule is set to `alphabetical`, the app will loop through each letter of the alphabet and append the scraping rule `query` e.g. `"?f="`, to the api endpoint, followed by each letter.
 That will form endpoints in turn from which records can be scraped from.